iPhone & iPad

 A fast, native Windows 10 & 11 app for both x64 and ARM devices.
 No iCloud, no bloat.

 Try PhotoPiper for 5 days and transfer up to 100 photos a day while you evaluate it.
-Plug in your iPhone and copy your first photos in minutes.
+Connect your phone or insert an SD card and copy your first photos in minutes.

 Windows 10 or 11.
 Pick x64 for Intel/AMD PCs, or ARM64 for Windows on ARM devices (e.g. Snapdragon).